 One of its tributaries, the Javari River, or Yavari River, is visible as a thinner blue line weaving through the tropical rainforest.
 The river flows for 870 km, forming the border between Brazil and Peru, before joining the Amazon River.

 In the image, cities and built-up areas are visible in cyan, for example, the cities of Tabatinga and Leticia with two airports are easily identifiable in the far-right.
 The yellow and orange colors in the image show the surrounding Amazon forest.

 As radar images provide data in a different way than a normal optical camera, the images are usually black and white when they are received.
-By using a technology that aligns the radar beams sent and received by the instrument in one orientation – either vertically or horizontally – the resulting data can be processed in a way that produces coloured images such as the one featured here.
+By using a technology that aligns the radar beams sent and received by the instrument in one orientation – either vertically or horizontally – the resulting data can be processed in a way that produces colored images such as the one featured here.
 This technique allows for a better distinction of features on the ground.